dell/csm-docs/content/docs/installation/helm/isilon.md

     ...
     MountFlags=shared
     ```
-2. Restart the Docker service with systemctl daemon-reload and
+2. Restart the Docker service with the following commands:
     ```
     systemctl daemon-reload
     systemctl restart docker